-The Surveillance Camera Commissioner has a statutory role to provide the CCTV industry with a current list of recommended standards.
+The Surveillance Camera Commissioner has a statutory role to provide the surveillance camera industry with a current list of recommended standards.

 The links below will give you more information on each standard and include a link to the BSI website where you can purchase standards.
 You can also read The Centre for Applied Science and Technology’s resources for the crime prevention industry.

-This is a list of relevant British, European and International standards for installers and maintainers of CCTV.
+This is a list of relevant British, European and International standards for installers and maintainers of surveillance cameras.

 Other relevant standards

 These standards may be required depending on the installation.

 Standards for public space CCTV control rooms/operators